tangw/blog/source/about/index.md

 }
 ```
 :wave: Welcome!
-:eyes: Here are some notes from the past.
+:eyes: Here are some notes taken from the past.
-:seedling: May they be useful.
+:seedling: May they be useful to you.
-:revolving_hearts: Thank you.
+:revolving_hearts: Thanks.